Pilot Study Award Program

-STSI’s Pilot Study Award Program supports the development of preliminary data through translational research that has significant potential to impact human health.
-The Program is a component of the1UL1 TR002550-01 Clinical and Translational Science Award from the National Institute of Health.
+The Scripps Translational Science Institute’s Pilot Study Award Program supports the development of preliminary data through translational research that has significant potential to impact human health.
+The Program is a component of the NCATS UL1 TR001114 Clinical Translational Science Award.

 Eligibility and Criteria for Review

 Faculty at The Scripps Research Institute are well as physicians and clinical residents/fellows at Scripps Health are eligible to apply.
 In addition, Scholars currently enrolled in STSI’s KL2 Clinical Scholars Program are also able to apply.
 All pilot projects must demonstrate a robust translational science and/or a clinical discipline liaison.

 - Likelihood of having an impact to change medicine

 - Soundness of hypothesis, research methodology and statistical considerations

 - Track record of the applicant and the co-investigator(s)